Maudy Ayunda: 2018–2020: Oxygen

 In 2018, Ayunda released her third studio album, Oxygen.
 The album was later nominated as the Best Pop Album in the 2018 Anugerah Musik Indonesia award (AMI) with Ayunda herself being nominated as the Best Pop Female Artist for her single "Aku Sedang Mencintaimu" and Best Collaborative Production Work for her single "We Don’t (Still Water)" featuring Teddy Adhitya.
 Ayunda was also involved in the 2018 Asian Para Games, singing the theme song of the event "Song of Victory" alongside other musicians.

-Venturing into the publishing world, Ayunda published "Dear Tomorrow: Notes to My Future Self" that delves into her thoughts and experiences about authenticity, dreams, career, love and mindsets.
-The book became a huge hit, selling over 27,000 copies.
+Ayunda published Dear Tomorrow: Notes to My Future Self that delves into her thoughts and experiences about authenticity, dreams, career, love and mindsets.
+The book sold over 27,000 copies.

-Following the success of her self-development book, in 2019 Ayunda published two bilingual children's books titled Kina's Story - Kina and Her Fluffy Bunny and Kina's Story: Kina Makes a New Friend.
-The stories were first written when Ayunda was 10 years old which then got reimagined into new narratives.
+In 2019, Ayunda published two bilingual children's books titled Kina's Story – Kina and Her Fluffy Bunny and Kina's Story: Kina Makes a New Friend.
+The stories were first written when Ayunda was 10 years old, which then got reimagined into new narratives.

-In that same year, Ayunda was entrusted to play the role of Hasri Ainun Habibie in the Habibie Ainun 3 movie, directed by Hanung Bramantyo.
+In that same year, Ayunda was cast to play the role of Hasri Ainun Habibie in the Habibie Ainun 3 movie, directed by Hanung Bramantyo.
 In addition to her role in front of the camera, Ayunda was also involved in singing the soundtrack "Kamu & Kenangan", written by Melly Goeslaw.
 The song was nominated for Anugerah Music Indonesia (AMI) Award's Best Original Soundtrack Production Work and Piala Maya's Chosen Soundtrack.
 Additionally, Ayunda was also nominated for her role as Ainun at the 2020 Bandung Film Festival.

 Amidst the rise of her creative works in 2020, Ayunda decided to pursue a master's degree in the United States.
 To mark this journey, she released a single called "Goodbye".
 In that same year, Ayunda was included in Forbes Indonesia's 30 Under 30 list.